Sir Boateng Online

 • Male to Female Jumper wires

-This tutorial (How to connect multiple LCD to Arduino in Proteus) to focus on Proteus simulation, however, the same principle works on real design as well.
+This tutorial (How to connect multiple LCDs to Arduino in Proteus) focuses on Proteus simulation, however, the same principle works on real design as well.
 And believe me, the real design is even much easier than the simulation, therefore, being successful in the simulations means you could build the real circuit too.

 Read Also: Arduino 4-Way Traffic system with Pedestrian button in Proteus